awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-batch-jobdefinition.md

 `NodeProperties`  <a name="cfn-batch-jobdefinition-nodeproperties"></a>
 An object with various properties specific to multi\-node parallel jobs\.
+If the job runs on Fargate resources, then you must not specify `nodeProperties`; use `containerProperties` instead\.
 *Required*: No
 *Type*: [NodeProperties](aws-properties-batch-jobdefinition-nodeproperties.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)